Ireland

 Lupinus

-Lupines are striking with their unmistakable flowers and decorative compound leaves.
-Naturally, they are rather short-lived perennials, with a lifespan typically around five years.
-They are valued for their use as cut flowers and as a pasture for bees.
-This cultivar captivates with bicolored flowers in a combination of blue and creamy white.
+Lupines are striking for their unmistakable flowers and decorative compound leaves.
+Naturally, they are rather short-lived perennials.
+Their lifespan is usually around five years.
+They are valued for their use as cut flowers and as bee pasture.
+This cultivar impresses with bicolored flowers in a combination of blue and creamy white.

 Sold Out